What are the benefits of cloud computing? Advantages and Disadvantages

 Hybrid Cloud

 A hybrid cloud is often a solid cloud-based solution for organizations that can benefit by utilizing varying aspects of a public cloud and a private cloud.
 In the hybrid cloud model, both public and private cloud features are found, and this cloud model allows workloads to effectively shift or be distributed between private and public cloud options.
 Hybrid clouds effectively allow businesses to maintain and utilize their own existing IT infrastructure, but with the freedom and flexibility to access the public cloud to handle any overflow.
+Hybrid cloud computing architecture combines public cloud, private cloud, and on-premises infrastructure to create a unified IT environment that offers flexibility and rapid resource provisioning.

 What Are the Benefits of Cloud Computing?